treeform/urlly/README.md

 ## **func** decodeUrlComponent

-Takes a string and decodes it from the URl format.
+Takes a string and decodes it from the URL format.

 ```nim
 func decodeUrlComponent(s: string): string {.raises: [ValueError].}